EndenDragon/INFO201-Group-Project/README.md

   punctuation marks from chat messages we scraped from Discord API.
 - We are using [`pluralize`](https://github.com/hrbrmstr/pluralize) to transform words in plural form into singular form.
-- We will be using `httr` to make request to and get data from Discord API.
-- We will be using `jsonlite` to parse `.json` files that store data we retrieved from Discord API.
-- We will be using `shiny`, the library for Shiny app, to present our product.
+- We are using `shiny`, the library for Shiny app, to present our product.

 ### Anticipated Challenges
 Some major challenges that we anticipate would be group coordination and